bioinformaticsdotca/HT-Biology_2017/Pathways/module6_lab/module_6_lab.md

    ●	Locate the ‘Results Panel’ on the right side of the window.

-   ●	Click on the ‘float window’ icon located at the upper right corner.
+   ●	Click on the ‘float window’ icon (small square) located at the upper right corner.

    ●	**Tip**: resize the ‘Result Panel’ window by expanding it horizontally and vertically, so you can see the results and the network simultaneously.